Legality of Israeli settlements: United Nations

 It has been observed that a double standard appears to apply with regard to Israel's violations of UN resolutions and comparable violations by some other countries.
-Whereas the UNSC resolutions 660 and 687 regarding Iraq's Invasion of Kuwait and the UNSC 1441 before the Gulf War demanded Iraq's immediate withdrawal from land it occupied belligerently, and regarded as a casus belli its putative recourse to a programme for building weapons of mass destruction, Israel, though occupying a foreign territory and reputedly having an atomic arsenal, was treated differently.
+Whereas the UNSC resolutions 660 and 687 regarding Iraq's Invasion of Kuwait and the UNSC 1441 before the Gulf War demanded Iraq's immediate withdrawal from land it occupied belligerently, and regarded as a casus belli its putative recourse to a programme for building weapons of mass destruction, Israel, though occupying a foreign territory and reputedly having a nuclear arsenal, was treated differently.
 The difference lies in the fact that UN Security Council resolutions against Israel are widely thought to be passed under Chapter VI of the United Nations Charter and are non-binding, being concerned with disputes that are to be resolved peacefully, whereas in the case of Iraq, the resolutions were passed under Chapter VII of the United Nations Charter, which are legally binding.
 Resolution 242 however, while often thought to have been introduced within the framework of Chapter 6, was considered by both the Arab States and Russia at the time to be binding.

+In February 2026, the United Nations Secretary-General reiterated that Israeli measures to resume land registration procedures and designate areas of the occupied West Bank as state property should be reversed immediately.
+According to the UN, such actions risk dispossessing Palestinians and further entrenching Israel’s presence in occupied territory.
+The Secretary-General stated that these measures are destabilizing and, consistent with the position previously articulated by the International Court of Justice, unlawful under international law.